 Then I drove home back to Durham.
 Since I had camped at Dolly Copp Campground the night before going up Middle and South Carters, when I got home my groundcloth and tent needed cleaning before putting them away.
 So, the next day, I took them out the back of our second-floor unit, and went down the metal circular staircase, in my socks.
 My plan was to clean up both the groundcloth and the tent, and then leave them out to dry in the sun.

 But as I started down the metal spiral stairway, with the damp groundcloth in one hand, the tent in the other, wearing socks, I slipped and fell.
-As my feet came out from under me, I landed with all my weight directly on the edge of a metal stair, hitting (and breaking) a left rib.
-I then slid down the rest of the stairway, trying to arrest my fall by hanging on with my left arm.
+As my feet came out from under me, I landed with all my weight directly on the edge of a metal stair, hitting (and breaking) two left ribs.
+Then I slid down the rest of the stairway, bang-bang-bang-bang, trying to arrest my fall by hanging on with my left arm.

 (Readers may recall that I had hurt my left shoulder on the very first hike in this series, when I climbed Mt Tom and Mt Field.
 There was ice on the trail descending from Mt Field, and I had slipped on steep ice, going down, and grabbed onto a small tree with my left arm, twisting and wrenching it up and behind me as I arrested the fall, my full weight, with my left arm.
 That had seriously injured the rotator cuff on my left shoulder.)

 On the stairway, this time, I severely re-injured that shoulder, tearing my left rotator-cuff.
 And breaking two ribs.
 Ouch!

 These injuries put me out of circulation for some time, so I wasn’t able to hike again until I went up Mt Tecumseh, in late October – over a month later.
 (It was hard enough just getting out of bed, for a few days at least!)
-I probably shouldn’t have climbed Mt Tecumseh, but I got away with it… Several months of physical therapy followed over the winter of 2016/2017.
+I probably shouldn’t have climbed Mt Tecumseh, even a month later, but I got away with it… Several months of physical therapy followed over the winter of 2016/2017.